 I inferred that some of the runaway brides might have been those who had always run away from challenging situations.
 Which holds true for a lot of men too.
-Not all of course, but often those with a privileged upbringing, who’ve had it easy in life aren’t willing to embrace commitment and the responsibility of marriage and delay it as much as possible.
+Not all, of course, but often those with a privileged upbringing, who’ve had it easy in life, aren’t willing to embrace commitment and the responsibility of marriage and delay it as much as possible.

 A few male acquaintances of mine exhibited commitment phobia too, and the reasons were varied.

 I’ve had both male and female friends who’ve backed away from marriage just days before they were to be hitched and when asked, said, “I’ve not seen the world yet.
 I need to backpack.
-I need to travel.
+To travel.
 I need to have fun.”
-The aspiration to globetrot has fired our imagination to an extent that maybe we’ve become too self-centred, too whimsical and all in the name of a perceived sense of fun and freedom.
+The aspiration to globetrot has fired our imagination to an extent that maybe we’ve become too self-centered, too whimsical, all in the name of a perceived sense of fun and freedom.

 Maybe we are not willing to accept that with a spouse the globe-trotting plan might just turn out to be better, I mean who knows?
 And maybe we should not believe the naysayers so much, who insist that marriage is the end of the road.
 Running away from a wedding is desperate and a little sad but not heroic.
 Marriage is what you make of it and not something that will destroy your life unless you let it.